-Reset Resets the control panel and smoke detectors provided the alarm condition has switch: been cleared.
-A trouble condition is indicated while the switch is depressed.
+Reset Resets the control panel and smoke detectors provided the alarm condition has Switch: been cleared.
+A trouble condition is indicated while the switch is depressed should be returned to its outward position.

-TroubleThis latching, two-position switch, when pressed will silence the pulsing audibleSilencealarm signal.
+Trouble This latching, two-position switch, when pressed will silence the pulsing audible silence alarm signal.
 The associated LED will still indicate the trouble condition.
-AnSwitch:interrupted tone will sound when the trouble is corrected to indicate that the switch should be returned to its outward position.
+An switch:

 Disable This latching, two-position switch, when pressed will prevent the activation of Switch: Notification Appliances.
 The alarm LED will continue to indicate the alarm conditions.
-When the trouble is corrected or testing complete the switch should be returned to its outward position.
+When the trouble is corrected or testing is complete, the switch should be returned to its outward position.